-In Indonesia and other developing countries this trend towards more and larger vehicles appears to keep continuing despite the lower average speeds of cars compared to motorcycles in the already congested cities and despite the well observable other environmental side effects.
-Indonesia, with a total population of 240 million people, is the world's fourth most populous country (United Nation, 2011).
-In many islands of the country the number of motorized vehicles rapidly increases according to Indonesian Central Agency of Statistics (2013): In 1987 Indonesians owned around 6 million motorcycles, in 1995 ten million and by 2011the 80 million motorcycles mark has been reached.
+In Indonesia and other developing countries this trend toward more and larger vehicles appears to be continuing despite the lower average speeds of cars compared to motorcycles in the already congested cities and despite the other observable environmental side effects.
+Indonesia, with a total population of 240 million people, is the world's fourth most populous country (United Nations, 2011).
+In many islands of the country, the number of motorized vehicles is rapidly increasing, according to the Indonesian Central Agency of Statistics (2013): in 1987, Indonesians owned around 6 million motorcycles; in 1995, ten million; and by 2011, the 80 million motorcycles mark had been reached.
 Car numbers also keep increasing, though not as fast as motorcycle numbers.
-In 1987 there were around 1 million cars and by the end of 2011there were already 10 million private cars on Indonesian streets (Figure 1).
+In 1987, there were around 1 million cars and by the end of 2011, there were already 10 million private cars on Indonesian streets (Figure 1).